zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 #### `ENUM_FileType` {#enum-filetype}

 `ENUM_FileType` provides a list of file types.
-Currently only *image* and *document* is a supported file type.
+Currently, only *image* and *document* are supported file types.
 Not all file types might be supported by all AI providers or models.

 | Name | Caption | Description |
 | --- | --- | --- |